Here is the monthly summary of oil and gas exploration and production activities in Indonesia in May 2022, according to SKK Migas.

 The 55 MW Patuha geothermal plant located at the Ciwidey area in West Java has been in operation since 2014.

-Geo Dipa Energi as the operator is committed to drill 12 new wells beginning in 2021 and construct a second 55 MW power plant.
+Geo Dipa Energi as the operator is committed to drilling 12 new wells beginning in 2021 and constructing a second 55 MW power plant.
 Its long-term plan is to increase the Patuha power generation capacity to 400 MW.

 The Lumut Balai Geothermal Plant

-The 55 MW Lumut Balai geothermal plant, located at Muara Enim in South Sumatera, started to operate commercially in 2019.
+The 55 MW Unit 1 station of the Lumut Balai geothermal plant, located at Muara Enim in South Sumatra, started to operate commercially in 2019.

 The Rantau Dedap Geothermal Plant

-The Rantau Dedap geothermal power plant, located in South Sumatera, is the latest geothermal power plant that came online in Indonesia.
+The Rantau Dedap geothermal power plant, located in South Sumatra, is the latest geothermal power plant that came online in Indonesia in 2021.
 Currently, it consists of two power stations, Unit 1 and Unit 2 having a total installed capacity of 98.5 MW.

 The power plant is operated by PT Supreme Energy Rantau Dedap (SERD), a consortium consisting of Supreme Energy, Marubeni, ENGIE, and Tohoku Electric Company.

-Here are the timelines of the geothermal project:
+Here are the timelines for the Rantau Dedap geothermal project:

 2010 – The concession for the Rantau Dedap was awarded to Supreme Energy.